 Shelli Eldredge was fortunate.
 Many people with severe brain injuries and in a coma never recover.
 Edwarda O'Bara is an example.
 She slipped into a diabetic-related coma when she was only 16 years old.
 Her parents cared for her in their home, feeding her through a tube until they died.
 After their deaths, her sister took over caring for her.
 She lived for 42 years in a coma and then died.

 Using a Directive to Physicians to Communicate Your Wishes

 The Directive to Physician allows you to state your preferences with regards to life-sustaining treatment.
-In it, you state whether you want your doctors to give, withhold or withdraw life-sustaining treatment if you are diagnosed with a terminal or irreversible condition and are unable to make your own health care decisions.
+In it, you say whether you want your doctors to give, withhold or withdraw life-sustaining treatment if you are diagnosed with a terminal or irreversible condition and cannot make your own health care decisions.

-You get to decide, in advance, whether you want doctors to withhold all treatment other than that required to keep you comfortable, or alternatively, whether you want to be kept alive in your condition using available life-sustaining treatment.
+You get to decide, in advance, whether you want doctors to withhold all treatment other than that required to keep you comfortable or whether you want to be kept alive in your condition using available life-sustaining treatment.

 Terminal and Irreversible Conditions

-A terminal condition is defined as an incurable condition that will produce death within six months even if life sustaining treatment is given.
+A terminal condition is an incurable condition that will produce death within six months even if you receive life-sustaining treatment.

-An irreversible condition is defined as a medical condition that:
+An irreversible condition is a medical condition that:

-- May be treated but is never cured or eliminated;
+- May be treated but never cured or eliminated;

 - Leaves a person unable to care for or make decisions for himself; and